AlexGalays/abyssa-js/README.md

 An example of an exitPrereqs would be a prompt (Backed by a promise) asking the user if she wants to leave the screen with unsaved data.

 ### Usage examples

+#### Construction

 A state represented by the path "articles", with a child state named "item" represented by the dynamic path "id".
-When the router is in the state "articles.item" with the id param equal to 33, the browser url is http://domain/articles/33
+When the router is in the state "articles.item" with the id param equal to 33, the browser url is http://yourdomain/articles/33
 ```javascript
 var router = Router({
   articles: State('articles', {